Zarubino, Vologda Oblast

+Zarubino village in 2024 in the northern outskirts of the village of Nizhne-Kubensky.
+Torgovaya Street is on the left.

 Zarubino (Зарубино) is a rural locality (a village) in Kubenskoye Rural Settlement, Kharovsky District, Vologda Oblast, Russia.
 The population was 18 as of 2002.

 Geography

 Zarubino is located 29 km northwest of Kharovsk (the district's administrative centre) by road.
 Nizhne-Kubensky is the nearest rural locality.